 Purchasing distressed properties won't damage your credit score.
 The challenge isn't credit-related but process-related.
 Short sale purchases typically take longer to close due to lender approval requirements, which can complicate financing if your rate lock expires during extended negotiations.

-Which is better for you, foreclosure or short sale?
+Which is better: foreclosure or short sale?

 Short sales typically work better for homeowners who: